Heterogeneous Synthetic Learner for Panel Data: A Brief Review of the Synthetic Control Methods

-In this section, we firstly give an overview of the classic SC Method proposed by \cite{abadie2003economic,abadie2010synthetic} and then introduce SC Method for multiple treated units.
+In this section, we give a brief overview of the Synthetic Control Methods.

-The original SC method proposed in \cite{abadie2010synthetic} consider an observational study, where there are finite $N = n+1$ units and $T = T_0 +1$ time periods.
-It assumes the data follow parallel trends and the counterfactual outcome of treated united under no treatment $Y_{1,T_0+1}(0)$ can be well approximated by a weighted average of control units.
+\textbf{The Classic Synthetic Control Method} The original SC method proposed by \citet{abadie2010synthetic} considers an observational study, where there are finite $N = n+1$ units and $T = T_0 +1$ time periods with the first unit being treated.
+It assumes that the counterfactual outcome of the treated unit under no treatment $Y_{1,T_0+1}(0)$ can be well approximated by a weighted average of control units.
 The original SC method postulates the following regression model:

-where the weights $w = (w_2, w_3, \cdots,w_{N})^T$ are restricted to be nonnegative and sum to one to avoid extrapolation. $\tilde{\epsilon}_{1,t}$ are error terms with zero mean, finite variance, and uncorrelated with $Y_{j,t}$, i.e. $E\left(\tilde{\epsilon}_{1,t} Y_{j,t}\right)=0$ for $2 \leq j \leq N$.
+where the weights $\mathbf{w} = (w_2, w_3, \cdots,w_{N})^T$ are restricted to be nonnegative and sum to one to avoid extrapolation. $\epsilon_{1,t}$ are error terms with zero mean, finite variance, and uncorrelated with $Y_{j,t}$, i.e. $E\left(\epsilon_{1,t} Y_{j,t}\right)=0$ for $2 \leq j \leq N$.

-Specifically, the weights are chosen to minimize differences between the weighted average and the treated unit in the pre-treatment time period.
-Thus, we estimate weights via the following constrained minimization problem:
+Specifically, the weights are chosen to minimize the difference between the weighted average and the treated unit during the pre-treatment time period.
+We estimate the weights via the following constrained minimization problem:

-and then estimate $Y_{1,T_0+1}^0$ via $ \widehat{Y}_{1,T_0+1}(0)= \sum_{i=2}^{N}\widehat{w}_i y_{i, T_0+1}. $ This estimator is unbiased under latent factor models and vector autoregressive models with certain conditions and the statistical inference can be provided based on the idea of placebo studies \citep{abadie2010synthetic}.
+and then estimate $Y_{1,T_0+1}(0)$ via $ \widehat{Y}_{1,T_0+1}(0)= \sum_{i=2}^{N}\widehat{w}_i y_{i, T_0+1}. $ This estimator is unbiased under latent factor models and vector autoregressive models with certain conditions and the statistical inference can be provided based on the idea of placebo studies \citep{abadie2010synthetic}.

-Now we consider the case where there are total $N = n+m$ unites with the first $m$ units treated and the remaining $n$ units untreated.
-The model in Equation \eqref{eq:scsingle} is extended to